PATFIELD: Alma… Chapter 7

 Obituary.
 The death occurred in the Maitland Hospital on Tuesday of Mrs Alice Patfield, a resident of Gloucester.
 Deceased, who was 37 years of age, had been an inmate of the institution for three weeks. …v)

-Following her death, Alice's children were sent into the care of her husband Monty's various relations.
+When Joff's mother died, he was only 2 months and his siblings were sent to live with his father's relatives.
+See here.
 Joff was fostered by Monty's elder sister Zerada Mary TAYLOR née PATFIELD (1870-1956) and her husband Albert (1867-1947).…vii), viii) The below photo is of the TAYLOR home at 36 William street Paterson.…viii)

 Joff's foster father Albert TAYLOR “gave faithful service to St. Paul's Church of England, Paterson, being a vestryman and rector's warden for many years.”…x) As a result, Joff would have been a regular church-goer and met his sister and my mother Alma PATFIELD who was the church organist.
 A Miss TAYLOR subscribed to a farewell present to Alma when she left Paterson to marry.…xviii) See here.